 - Deep Throat Saliva Collection - Demonstration Video (Chinese version only)

 - Information Sheet on Stool Specimen Collection (without collection spoon)

 - Information Sheet on Stool Specimen Collection (with collection spoon)

 Returning the specimen

-You may return the specimen by yourself (except persons who are under quarantine) or family members/relatives/friends to one of the designated collection clinics of the Hospital Authority, clinics of DH or government premises on the same day of specimen collection.
+You may return the specimen by yourself (except persons who are under quarantine) or family members/relatives/friends to one of the specimen collection points on the same day of specimen collection.
 You may also choose to use door-to-door specimen collection service at a charge.

 For door-to-door specimen collection service, advanced booking is required (including online payment requirements).
 Due to service capacity and other reasons, service providers may have limited service on specified dates, you are advised to contact them as early as possible to avoid late submission.
 You may visit their websites by clicking the names of the companies below or contact them directly.

 Door-to-door specimen collection service